 Problem: Calculating estimated payments based only on income tax brackets, forgetting the 15.3% self-employment tax.

 Impact: Underpaying by 30-50% of your actual liability.
-At $80,000 net profit, SE tax is $11,304 — often larger than income tax.
+At $80,000 net profit, SE tax is $11,304 — larger than the ~$5,344 income tax.

 Solution: Include both SE tax and income tax in your quarterly calculations.